Walk, run or surf – but don’t sunbathe on Florida beaches

 “I’ve always promoted essential activities with recreation.
 You’ve just got to do it in a way that’s going to have low risk,” DeSantis said.
 “I get a kick out of somebody jogging on the beach in California, like all by his lonesome, and you have a fleet of cops go out there.
 He’s just jogging.
 Going forward I think we’ve got to be promoting people to get exercise.”

-His response led to a nationwide misconception that he ordered the reopening of beaches, so much so the hashtag #floridamorons is trending on Twitter with criticism about the decision DeSantis didn’t actually make.
+His response led to a nationwide misconception that he ordered the reopening of beaches, so much so the hashtag #floridamorons was trending on Twitter with criticism about the decision DeSantis didn’t actually make.
 That includes singer and actress Bette Midler.

 “Florida reopened some beaches today & they were packed.
 I guess in a way it makes perfect Florida-sense.
 To try to get a little sun so you look healthy at your funeral. #FloridaMorons,” Midler tweeted.